cghiaus/PsychroAn_tuto/README.md

 21. Dew temperature and dew point.
 22. Dry bulb and wet bulb temperature.
 23. Write the sensible heat balance and the latent heat balance of a thermal zone in steady-state.
-24. Write the equations and represent:
+24. Write the equations for the sensible heat balance and the latent heat balance and represent the process on a psychrometric chart for:
+  - a *thermal zone*;
-  - a *mixing process* on the psychrometric chart.
+  - a *mixing process*;
-  - a *heating process* on the psychrometric chart.
+  - a *heating process*;
-  - a *dry cooling process* on the psychrometric chart.
+  - a *dry cooling process*;
-  - a *cooling with dehumidification process* on the psychrometric chart.
+  - a *cooling with dehumidification process*;
-  - a *vapor humidification process* on the psychrometric chart.
+  - a *vapor humidification process*.
   - an *adiabatic humidification process* on the psychrometric chart.